 A lot of the Demon Doors, actually.
 Winter Lodge is a good example.
 When you walk in, it's a prettily lit, idyllic winter path, with a warm, inviting house at the end.
 Walk through the door and in a flash it turns to a ruin, with skeletons and torture devices strewn about the area, which is now lit in dull, stark colors.
 And there's a screeching metal sound when the flip happens, that isn't found anywhere else in the game.

 A minor one, but when you first pass through the bandit coast with Hammer on the main quest to the crucible, distraught Lilith stops you and asks for your help.
 She explains that her son has been taken by balverines into the nearby Howling Halls.
 Once you enter it is revealed Lilith is actually a balverine who has lured others into her den to feed her balverine children.
 There are several hints leading up to the discovery such as the balverines refusing to attack Hammer and Sparrow when they're with Lilith and said woman's name, which is that of a female demon from Jewish Mythology

-Mourningwood isn't a particularly nice place, filled the the souls and bodies of apparently hundreds of soldiers, and Logan sends anyone he doesn't like there because he doesn't expect them to survive.
+Mourningwood isn't a particularly nice place, filled with the the souls and bodies of apparently hundreds of soldiers, and Logan sends anyone he doesn't like there because he doesn't expect them to survive.

 Silverpines is also pretty bad, dark, forbidding, suspicious, and filled with balverines.

 The place is absolute Paranoia Fuel.
 If you're walking anywhere but in the town itself, it's perfectly reasonable to be walking slowly at all times, constantly turning the camera to view your surroundings with your rifle already in hand, ready to blow the balverines away at a distance the instant you spot them.
 And then they run at you.